 Watch your step

 Another way running can destroy the environment is through using unmarked paths.
 These are often full of wildflowers and even protected plant species.
-Stepping over the while running spell their doom so you effectively destroying priceless flora in the region.
+Stepping over the while running spell their doom so you effectively destroy priceless flora in the region.
 Additionally, if the ground gets thread upon often, then nothing will spout from it, turning precious humus into nothing more than dirt.
 This then gets blown by winds and people inhale these fine dust particles, causing respiratory problems.
 In winter, once grassy land can turn into mud after it had been pummeled by feet of thousands of runners the previous summer.
-These are all reasons why it is smart to stick to paths that are designated for runners in parks and on other public places.
+These are all reasons why it is smart to stick to paths that are designated for runners in parks and in other public places.
+You may also want to consider a running calculator you can keep track of the calories you are burning.

 Running gear is available at pretty much every shopping mall but this is not where green runners dress.
 They rather choose brands such as Rockay who take great care of the environmental impact clothes production leaves on the planet.
 This includes producing clothes from biodegradable materials, like organic cotton and reusing old clothes to manufacture new pieces of garment.
 Furthermore, high-quality polyester is made from plastic recycled from the ocean and the rest is outsources from recycling facilities.
 If you shop wisely, the plastic bottle of juice you threw away 5 years ago might return to you in the form of running socks or a phone armband.